 In 2016, Hopping founded his new band, Old 41, in Naples, Florida.
 Check them out on Facebook here.
 Our first CD of original collaborations is available on the Old 41 tab.

-Andy released his 7th studio album The Music Never Died in December 2017 with the help of his good friend and top producer/engineer Glenn Brown.
+Andy released his 7th studio album The Music Never Died in December 2017 with the help of his good friend and grammy winning producer/engineer Glenn Brown.

-Hopping’s music is available on this site as well as on all digital distribution sites, including iTunes and Spotify.
+Hopping’s music is available on this site as well as on all digital distribution sites.